Frequently Asked Questions

 I live far away – should I travel to Duke to participate in a research study?

-If you are planning on having someone accompany you to the clinical trial, please review our visitor restrictions.
+If you are planning on having someone accompany you to the research visit, please review our visitor restrictions.

 All visitors and patients will be screened before they can enter an outpatient clinic or hospital.